hammerheim-game/hammerheim-rules/4-magic.md

 The bolt of doom may be targeted at any enemy model in line of sight.
 The Doombolt has an 18" range and causes a Strength 5 hit.
 If the target model is wounded, then the next closest model within 6" is also hit on a 4+, at -1 Strength than the previous hit.
 The bolt will keep leaping until there are no more targets within range or until its Strength drops to a one.
 Each model can only be hit by a bolt once per turn.
-Take armour saves as normal.
+Take armor saves as normal.
 2 Word of Pain Difficulty 8
 The Sorceress calls the curse of the Witch King down on his enemy reducing their willingness to fight.
 The spell may be cast at an enemy model within 12".
 The victim must re-roll all successful hand to hand or missile